Documentary set to feature murderer and rapist who killed three in Sheffield

-Arthur Hutchinson: Forensics Catching the Killer documentary features Sheffield triple murderer and rapist
+Arthur Hutchinson: Who is the Sheffield triple murderer who featured on Forensics: Catching the Killer?

-A murder which devastated a suburb in Sheffield is set to be the subject of a true crime documentary tonight, Wednesday.
+A murder which devastated a suburb in Sheffield has beensubject of a true crime documentary this week.

-Arthur Hutchinson, who murdered three people in Dore in 1983, will be featured in the third episode of Forensics: Catching the Killer.
+Arthur Hutchinson, who murdered three people in Dore in 1983, was featured in the third episode of Forensics: Catching the Killer.

-The programme will air on Sky Crime tonight, December 15, at 9pm.
+The programme aired on Sky Crime on Wednesday, December 15, at 9pm.

 It will explore the case which saw Hutchinson kill a husband, wife and son at their Sheffield home.